Return to Common Sense

 Africa also suffers from a variety of internal and external problems.

-- Africa is composed of numerous third world countries that have been exploited through history.
+- Africa is composed of numerous third world countries that have been exploited and underdeveloped through history.

 - Political mismanagement has doomed many countries economies to poverty.